Jump-Start Reinforcement Learning: Appendix

 As is shown in~\cite{simchi2020bypassing}, this assumption on offline regression oracle implies our Assumption on regret bound in Assumption~\ref{assp:oracle}.
 When $\mathcal{E}_\mathcal{F}$ is a polynomial function, the above rate matches the worst-case lower bound for contextual bandit in~\cite{simchi2020bypassing}, up to a factor of $C\cdot \mathrm{poly}(H)$.

 The results above show that under Assumption~\ref{assp:ref_policy}, one can achieve polynomial and sometimes near-optimal sample complexity up to polynomial factors of $H$ without applying Bellman update, but only with a contextual bandit oracle.
 In practice, we run Q-learning based exploration oracle, which may be more robust to the violation of assumptions.
-We leave the analysis for Q-learning based exploration oracle as an open problem.
+We leave the analysis for Q-learning based exploration oracle as a future work.

 \begin{remark} The result generalizes to and is adaptive to the case when one has time-inhomogeneous $C$, i.e.

 The rate becomes $\sum_{h=0}^{H-1} C(h)\cdot f(T/H, H-h)$ in this case. \end{remark}

 In our current analysis, we heavily rely on the assumption of visitation and applied contextual bandit based exploration techniques.
 In our experiments, we indeed run a Q-learning based exploration algorithm which also explores the succinct states after we roll out the guide-policy.
 This also suggests why setting $K>1$ and even random switching in Algorithm~\ref{alg:JSRL} might achieve better performance than the case of $K=1$.
 We conjecture that with a Q-learning based exploration algorithm, JSRL still works even when Assumption~\ref{assp:ref_policy} only holds partially.
 We leave the related analysis for JSRL with a Q-learning based exploration oracle for future work.